 I’ve done a webinar on how to start coding and the considerations for you to start your coding journey in a more efficient way.
 This is based on my experience with >1000 students at NEXT Academy and their learning styles.

 For this article however, I want to make a case for Python.
-Why Python, what you can do with it and why it will help you secure a better future.
+Why learn Python, what you can do with it and why it will help you secure a better future.

 According to Tiobe Index, Python is now the top 3 programming language amongst professional software developers.